 About one-third of infertility cases are due to problems with the man (male factors) and one-third are due to problems with the woman (female factors).
 Some of the causes of female fertility may include:

-- Problems with ovulation account for most womens fertility problems.
-Without ovulation, eggs are not available for fertilisation.
+- Problems with ovulation account for some women's fertility problems.
+Without ovulation, eggs are not available to be fertilised.
+Signs of problems with ovulation include irregular menstrual periods or no periods.
 Ovulation problems can be caused by:

 - Polycystic ovarian syndrome (PCOS): This is the most common cause of female infertility, where multiple cysts form in the ovaries.